jchook/stega/README.md

 Steganography can add an invisible signature to a document.

-- **Authentication**: Steganography can help verify the authenticity of a document or its source, by embedding cryptographic signatures signatures.
+- **Authentication**: Steganography can help verify the authenticity of a document or its source, by embedding cryptographic signatures.

 - **Data Leakage**: Unique hidden markers can be embedded into sensitive documents for each recipient.
 If these marked documents are leaked, the source of the leak can be traced using the embedded marker.